bubbster95/ddb-back-end-developer-challenge/README.md

 Once running you can go to [localhost:3000](http://localhost:3000/), where you will see information about our test user "Clad Ironside".

-### Testing the API
+### Test the API
 Testing the app can be tedious with just a url to work with.
-So I implimented Jest to test the CRUD functions ensuring they work as expected.
-Before each test the user "Clad Ironside" has his HP tempHP and maxHp set to an appropriate configuration.
+To test the CRUD functions I implemented Jest.
+Before each test, the user "Clad Ironside" has his  HP tempHP and maxHp set to an appropriate configuration.
 The test is then run on the live database and the results are checked for accuracy.

 To use the test suite run

         npm test

-### Using the API
+### Use the API
 For the sake of simplicity, I used `GET` requests for all of the endpoints in this API.
 I wanted to focus on the backend and felt as if building a UI was out of scope.
 Adittionally I wanted to spare the Code reviewrs the trouble of setting up post requests in a software like `Postman`.

 That being said, if I were to create this for a `production ENV` I would use `POST` for all endpoints.
 I would then send the data thogh the body.
 This is a much more secure way of sending data to the API.